Cornelia de Rijck

-Cornelia de Rijck (11 October 1653 - 4 October 1726) was a Dutch painter specialized in painting birds and insects.
+Cornelia de Rijck (11 October 1653 - 4 October 1726) was a Dutch Golden Age painter specialized in painting birds and insects.

+Biography

 She was born in Amsterdam as the daughter of Dirck Jansz. de Rijck and Ariaantje Wessels.
 She married Gerrit van Goor in 1688, followed by a second marriage to Simon Schijnvoet in 1697.
 Her first husband was a portrait painter who painted her portrait, and together they taught the artist Gerrit Rademaker who continued to follow lessons from her as a widow.

 She is known for her meticulous studies of insects, 116 of which are in a portfolio in the Stockholm archives.
 Her paintings have been compared to those of Melchior d'Hondecoeter.